Where can I buy prescription medications?

-Pharmacists will tell you how to take the medicine prescribed for you.
-Also, you can buy a little booklet that keeps your prescription records (Okusuri Techou) at a pharmacy.
-Pharmacists put your medication record stickers in the booklet, so it is handy to let your doctor and pharmacist know what medications have been prescribed for you in the past.
+Pharmacists will tell you how to take the medication prescribed for you.
+They will give you a small booklet that keeps your prescription records (お薬手帳 Okusuri Techou).
+Pharmacists put your medication record stickers in the booklet.
+It is handy to let your doctor and pharmacist know what medications have been prescribed for you in the past.
 Take it with you every time to fill your prescription.

 Besides pharmacies, there are drugstores in Japan.
-They sell over-the-counter medicine and various healthcare goods.
-Pharmacists are working at drugstores as well, so you can consult a pharmacist to buy appropriate medicine for your symptoms.
-Please keep in mind that the medicines at a drugstore are not covered by Japanese health insurance.
+They sell over-the-counter medication and various healthcare goods.
+Pharmacists are working at drugstores as well.
+You can consult a pharmacist to buy appropriate medication for your symptoms.
+Please keep in mind that the medications at a drugstore are not covered by Japanese health insurance.

-In contrast with pharmacies that have no merchandise on the shelves, drugstores have a variety of merchandise on sale in the store.
-Pharmacies are usually open from8am-6pm, but drugstores are open much later.
-Some drugstores have prescribed medicine as well, so you can show your prescription and ask the drugstore staff, if you want to purchase medication there.
+In contrast with pharmacies, drugstores have a variety of merchandise on sale in the store.
+Pharmacies are usually open from 9am to 6pm, but drugstores are open much later like 8pm.
+Some drugstores have prescription medicines as well but often the operation time is limited like until 6pm.